vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     `enqueued_as_request`.
 This will be empty if the endpoint has an associated MsgQueue.

+## Properties of CMHs

+CMHs have these useful properties:

+*   **Acts as a reply capability:** A CMH acts as single-use, revokable capability for replying to a request.
+When the reply is sent, the CMH's reference to the MBO is dropped, revoking the callee's ability to use it to modify the MBO or send the MBO as a reply again.

+*   **Reusable:** A callee can reuse a CMH across multiple requests.
+    This means we can avoid doing an allocation and deallocation for each request, and we can avoid modifying the handle table for each request.
+(A CMH's ability to reply to a particular request is revoked when the reply is sent, but the CMH itself is not revoked.)

+*   **Acts as a message handle:** A CMH acts as a handle to a request message.
+This means that a large request can be read incrementally by doing multiple syscall invocations using that handle to read parts of the message.
+(Note, however, that we have not defined the syscalls for doing that yet.)
+This means that a careful callee can potentially accept arbitrarily large messages while avoiding being vulnerable to memory exhaustion DoS.

+    In contrast, Zircon's current `zx_channel_read()` syscall requires that a message be read fully into memory (or be truncated).
+This means that if the current 64k message size limit were removed, there would be no way for a message receiver to use `zx_channel_read()` to receive an arbitrarily large message without risking exhausting its own memory.

 ## "Fire-and-forget" requests: requests without replies

 At the FIDL level, some request messages are "fire-and-forget": they